oscarlai1998/tp/docs/DeveloperGuide.md

         - Inconvenient and unsuitable for target audience
 1. Allow multiple flags (current choice)
     - Pros:
-        - Suitable for target audience who ar fast typers
+        - Suitable for target audience who are fast typists
-        - Update less time consuming and troublesome
+        - Update Command makes it more convenient for users to change module information as compared to deleting a module and adding it again.
     - Cons:
         - Complicated process when extracting flags
         - More considerations needed for error and exception handling

 Having a single input would significantly simplify the code, as a simple switch statement will suffice.
-There is also easier error and exception handling as only two parameters are given.
-In the event of exception, simply retrace the command and throw exception.
-However, having only one flag at a time is inconvenient for fast typers, and is less optimized for their quick typing.
+There is also less error and exception handling as only two parameters are given.
+In the event of an exception, simply retrace the command and throw exception.
+However, having only one flag at a time is inconvenient for fast typists, and is less optimized for their quick typing.

 Another alternative was to allow multiple flags, each with their own input and error handling.
 Extraction would be significantly more complex, as each flag has to be accounted for, extracted together with its trailing new value.
-Should one of the flag cause an exception, another consideration would be to determine if the command should completely aborted or just the failed flag.
-The greatest advantage of parsing multiple updating instances would be to allow fast typers to quickly make multiple changes in a single command line.
-This caters much more to the target audience, and makes using iGraduate less time consuming and troublesome.
+Should one of the flag cause an exception, another consideration would be to determine if the command should be completely aborted or just the failed flag.
+The greatest advantage of parsing multiple updating instances would be to allow fast typists to quickly make multiple changes in a single command line.
+This caters much more to the target audience, and makes using iGraduate more convenient.
 Ultimately, decision was made to allow multiple flags, individually parsed with their own checks and extraction methods, reused from the other commands.

 ***Considerations*** : Command error and exception handling management<br>